Pembroke Welsh Corgi Temperament & Personality Guide

 Veterinary Care Schedule for Pembroke Welsh Corgis

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Pembroke Welsh Corgi.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings